-Primary Trailhead: Leave Lake Placid on Route 73, follow Route 73 toward Keene.
-Take you first right after the ski jumps onto Adirondack Loj Road and follow it to the its end at the large parking lot.
+Leave Lake Placid on Route 73 and follow it toward Keene.
+Take the first right after the ski jumps onto Adirondack Loj Road and follow it to the its end at the large parking lot.
 There is a fee to park here, and the lot is often full on summer days so get there early.

 By the numbers

 - Elevation gain: 2,936 feet